byllc/sw-concourse-training/README.md

 ```
 The rest of the task should look familiar if you've been through the BOSH training course
 But we need to actually make sure our pipeline knows how to access this release.

-* Add the following to your pipeline.yml
+### Add the task to the pipeline yml
+Have a look at ci/nginx-pipeline-with-task.yml, and we'll merge those changes in to your pipeline
+`spruce merge --prune github --prune release  ci/settings.yml ci/nginx-pipeline-with-task.yml > ci/pipeline.yml`

+### Update the pipeline
+* fly -t concourse-tutorial set-pipeline -c ci/pipeline.yml -p ${GITHUB_USERNAME}-pipeline